SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 DREAM ANALYSIS IN MORE DETAIL:

 Sigmund Freud famously referred to dreams as "The royal road to the Unconscious," signifying their importance in uncovering buried and often avoided aspects of the human psyche.
-Freud believed that dreams were symbolic representations of our unconscious desires, originating from the primal and impulsive aspects of our personality known as the ID.
+Freud believed dreams were symbolic representations of our unconscious desires, originating from the primal and impulsive facets of our personality known as the ID.
 He postulated that if our unconscious mind were to be fully exposed, it would pose harm to our conscious self, possibly triggering the Thanatos (death wish) and leading to self-destructive behaviours.
-Therefore, dream analysis offers a safe means of exploring our dreams and their symbolism, allowing us to grasp deeper truths about ourselves.
+Therefore, dream analysis offers a safe means of exploring our dreams and their symbolism, allowing us to grasp more profound truths about ourselves.

 During dreams, the rational mind is believed to be suspended, making it possible to access the unconscious.
 Freud emphasized that through the analysis of dreams, one could tap into the hidden recesses of the psyche, bringing unresolved issues and conflicts to the conscious level.
 This process is a therapeutic tool for analysts to help patients understand their psychological struggles.